paulbardini/OX-CNC/README.md

 ***
-#### My current occupation is as a research students - my focus is on Open Source and how it is used within product design and art
+#### My current occupation is as a research students -
+#### My focus - Open Source and how it is used within product design and art
-#### The following if a necessary ethis requirement for this research
+#### The following if a necessary ethics requirement for this research.

 #### THIS IS AN ONGOING PROJECT AND I AM ASKING FOR HELP TO FURTHER THIS TECHNOLOGY.
 #### PLEASE NOTE THAT THIS IS ASSOCIATED WITH A UNIVERSITY RESEARCH PROJECT